Last Updated on 14 July 2021 by Dan

 An index fund is designed to simply hold a variety of stocks under a pre-defined criteria. and sticks to it.
 For instance a type of index fund known as a tracker might simply hold all stocks in the FTSE 100 index and try and replicate it’s performance.
 Others might offer stocks only in the major currency.
 With the criteria in place, the need for investment decisions is very limited and often automated.

-Private Wealth Management:
+Investing in Equity through Private Wealth Management:

 With this option you basically hire a professional to research and manage a stock portfolio specific to your needs.